Summary of Corporate Governance

 Merits of Transitioning to Company with Audit ＆ Supervisory Committee

 - Separate duties for execution of operations from those for supervision by adding several outside directors who do not execute operations of their own

 - Strengthen the audit and supervisory functions of the Board of Directors by granting directors, who are audit & supervisory committee members, the right to vote at Board of Director's meetings

 - Promote prompt decision-making through the delegation of some key decisions on execution of operations to directors in charge of business execution

 Details of the Organization

-The execution of duties by directors are audited by the Audit & Supervisory Committee (all members are outside directors) and, when necessary, the Audit & Supervisory Committee will work with the independent auditor to facilitate the execution of audits.
-In addition, management has designated all five of the outside directors as independent directors, who contribute broad-based knowledge from an objective position free from any conflicts of interest with general shareholders.
-Such input is applied to issues important from a corporate administration perspective, such as the formulation of Companywide business strategies, and management therefore believes that the current Board of Directors structure is conducive to suitable decision-making processes.
+The execution of duties by directors is audited by the Audit & Supervisory Committee (four out of five members are outside directors) and, when necessary, the Audit & Supervisory Committee will work with the independent auditor to facilitate the execution of audits.
+In addition, management has designated all the five outside directors as independent directors, who contribute broad-based knowledge from an objective position free from any conflicts of interest with general shareholders.
+Such input is applied to issues important from a corporate administration perspective, such as the formulation of companywide business strategies, and management, therefore, believes that the current Board of Directors structure is conducive to suitable decision-making processes.